reven0n/tp/docs/UserGuide.md

 This adds contact #2 to event #1.

-**Add all contacts to an event**
+**Add all listed contacts to an event**

-You can also quickly invite everyone in your contact list to an event:
+You can also quickly invite everyone in your currently displayed contact list to an event:

 ```
-event link --event 1 --contact all
+event link --event 1 --contact listed
 ```

-This adds **all contacts** from your contact list to event #1 — perfect for bulk invites or large gatherings.
+This adds **all contacts** from your currently displayed contact list to event #1 — perfect for bulk invites or large gatherings.

 **Important:**

 - You can find the event index in the displayed event list
 - You can find the contact index in the displayed contact list
-- Both indexes should be a **positive** number, , unless you use `all` for `CONTACT_INDEX`
+- Both indexes should be a **positive** number, unless you use `listed` for `CONTACT_INDEX`
-- Using --contact all will link **every contact** currently listed to the specified event
+- Using --contact listed will link **every contact** currently displayed to the specified event

 <box type="tip" seamless>